microsoft/PubSec-Info-Assistant/docs/features/features.md

 Setting up a pipeline to deploy a new Sandbox environment requires some manual configuration.
 Review the details of the [Procedure to setup sandbox environment](setting_up_sandbox_environment.md) here.

-### Customer Usage Attribution-Telemetry tracking
+### Customer Usage Attribution

-A feature offered within Azure, "Customer Usage Attribution" allows for precise tracking of telemetry.
-Specifically, it ties the utilization of Azure resources directly to customer subscriptions that are initiated during the deployment of the Info Assistant accelerator.
-This empowers partners by granting them the ability to monitor and record customer deployments effectively, ensuring transparency and informed decision-making.
+A feature offered within Azure, "Customer Usage Attribution" associates usage from Azure resources in customer subscriptions created while deploying your IP with you as a partner.
+Forming these associations in internal Microsoft systems brings greater visibility to the Azure footprint running the Information Assistant Accelerator.

 Check out how to [enable Customer Usage Attribution](enable_customer_usage_attribution.md)